Audio and Video Connectors Information

-Types of Audio Connectors
+Types of Audio and Video Connectors

-Connectors may be plugs, jacks, or combinations, and may have an integral switch.
+Audio Connectors may be plugs, jacks, or combinations, and may have an integral switch.

-Plug type audio connectors are a plug, or male, connector includes pins that can be inserted into a socket.
+Plug type audio connectors are a plug, or male, connector that includes pins that can be inserted into a socket.

-Jack type audio connectors are a jack, or female, connector consists of sockets that are aligned to mesh with a pin-type connector.
+Jack type audio connectors are a jack, or female, connector that consists of sockets that are aligned to mesh with a pin-type connector.

 Combination plug and jack connectors are also available.

 System signals for audio connectors can be mono or stereo.

 Mono, or monophonic, describes a system where all the audio signals are mixed together and routed through a single audio channel.